Information on CMP Target Systems

 However, the science of precise acoustic sound management and measurement has taken us into the next generation of targetry: Electronic scoring of projectile impacts from conceal carry distances to upwards of 1,500 yards and virtually every distance in between.

-With technology developed by Kongsberg Target Systems (KTS) of Norway, CMP Targets is bringing unmatched electronic target performance to the U.S. market as KTS’ sole North American distributor.
+With technology developed by Kongsberg Target Systems (KTS) of Norway, CMP Targets bring unmatched electronic target performance.

 CMP Talladega Marksmanship Park: Pioneering Technology